ibm-cloud-docs/power-iaas/configuring-private-network.md

 6. See [Configure IBM Cloud Direct Link](https://cloud.ibm.com/docs/infrastructure/direct-link?topic=direct-link-configure-ibm-cloud-direct-link#configure-ibm-cloud-direct-link) to complete your private connection to your IBM Cloud environment.

 ## Understanding how a Novalink connection on RMC works for AIX
-{: #novalink-aix-cloud }
+{: #novalink-aix-cloud}

 When Novalink is the management partition, each virtual machine on the host is assigned a local IPV6 interface to communicate with Novalink for Resource Monitoring and Control (Secure RMC).
-For more information, see [Simplified NovaLink RMC Connections](https://developer.ibm.com/powervc/2015/12/10/simplified-novalink-rmc-connections/){: new_window}).
+For more information, see [Simplified NovaLink RMC Connections](https://developer.ibm.com/powervc/2015/12/10/simplified-novalink-rmc-connections/){: new_window}{: external}.